nestauk/flow-temp-toolkit/src/principles/4-give-wider-guidance.md

 previous: 3-make-the-changes
 patterns:
   - title: Identify what heating controls the household uses
+    description: >+
-    description: "In order to give relevant advice on how to optimise the rest of the heating system, first collect details on what controls are in the users home. "
+      In order to give relevant advice on how to optimise the rest of the heating system, first collect details on what controls are in the user’s home.

     body: >-
       <ul>

-      <li>Ask what controls are in the users home.</li>
+      <li>Ask what controls are in the user’s home.</li>

-      <li>Specifically ask if homes have thermostatic radiator valves, a programmable timer or thermostat.</li>
+      <li>Specifically ask if homes have thermostatic radiator valves, a programmable timer or a thermostat.</li>

-      <li>If giving guidance remotely use imagery or descriptions as some users may not be sure what controls they have in the home.</li>
+      <li>If giving guidance remotely, use imagery or descriptions as some users may not be sure what controls they have in the home. </li>

       </ul>
     assets: []